-When Aaron Donald first retired, fans and analysts alike figured that it would be a while, if ever, before the Los Angeles Rams would find a defensive player who was capable of generating just as much chaos.
-Well, it turns out that they didn’t need to wait that long at all, as their third-round investment in Byron Young has already begun to pay dividends for both the Rams organization and the 27-year-old star.
+When Aaron Donald retired in 2024 March, the football world figured it would be a while, if ever, before the Los Angeles Rams found a defensive player capable of generating as much chaos.
+Enter Byron Young, their third-round investment in the 2023 NFL Draft.

 Advertisement